 Stage 1: Recession

-During this stage, GDP, profits, sales, and economic activity decline.
+GDP, profits, sales, and economic activity decline during this stage.
 Credit is tight for both consumers and businesses due to the policies set during the last business cycle.
-This leads to shifts in monetary policy that lead to a recovery phase.
-It’s a vicious cycle of falling production, falling incomes, falling employment, and falling GDP.
+It’s a vicious cycle of falling production, incomes, employment, and GDP.

 • Diffusion: How far the recession spreads across industries, regions, and activities.